jaanga/gestification/work-in-hand/phalanges/readme.md

 * Handles palm pitch and yaw appropriately
 * The ten joints should move and position themselves in a realistic manner and remain connected so that a skin may function appropriately.
 * The fingers never cross and never change base and never change length
-* The bones should never leave 'trash' on the screen or become dijointed from the palm
+* The bones should never leave 'trash' on the screen or become disjointed from the palm
 * OK to require 'seeing' five fingers on a hand before recognition starts
 * After that first five finger view, Leap Motion pointables may come and go, but fingers should remain visible and in the appropriate position related to where they were last seen